kaiwangchen/kaiwangchen.github.io/aliyun/sls-operation-guide.md

 Sign in with Aliyun Account
 -------------------

-You operate SLS projects in the [SLS Portal](http://sls.alibaba-inc.com/) with Aliyun account.
+You operate SLS projects in the [SLS Admin Console](http://sls.console.aliyun.com/) with Aliyun account.
 If you do not have an Aliyun account yet, please [obtain one](http://www.aliyun.com/).

 * Cannot sign in SLS Portal